oracle-livelabs/adb/shared/develop-rag-apps/use-select-ai-demo/use-select-ai-demo.md

   <!---
   --->

-Let's experiment a bit with both general data from the `internet` and also from the `moviestream` support site.
+Let's experiment a bit with data from the `moviestream` support site.

-1. Enter your question using a free form format in the **Ask a Question** text box such as `My movie is frozen on the opening scene`.
+1. Enter your question using a free form format in the **Ask a question** text box such as `My movie is frozen on the opening scene`.
 Select the **Ask your database** checkbox is checked since this is a general internet question and also one that uses the internal moviestream support site.
 Next, click the **Run** icon, or press **[ENTER]**.

     >**Note:** You can type your own natural language question.
 You don't have to use the exact question that we show in our examples.